 Enabling Two-factor authentication for connections and adding approval devices

-1) In the TeamViewer application, go to Extras → Options at the top menu.
+1) In the TeamViewer application, click the gear icon at the top right menu.

 2) Click on the Security tab on the left.